wakumo/xpchain/doc/benchmarking.md

 Benchmarking
 ============

-Bitcoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160), as well as the rolling bloom filter.
+XPChain Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms (e.g. SHA1, SHA256, SHA512, RIPEMD160), as well as the rolling bloom filter.

 Running
 ---------------------
-After compiling bitcoin-core, the benchmarks can be run with:
+After compiling xpchain-core, the benchmarks can be run with:

     src/bench/bench_bitcoin